catherineazelbee/MayaUnrealCameraLink/README.md

 1. Click the **CameraLink** button in the toolbar (camera icon)

-2. A file browser opens — select your `.usda` camera file
+2. In the file browser, select your `.usda` camera file you exported from Maya

 3. The camera imports and the Level Sequence opens in Sequencer automatically

 **What gets created:**
 - A `UsdStageActor` that references your USD file
-- A Level Sequence with the animated camera
+- A transient Level Sequence with the animated camera
 - Proper frame range and FPS settings

 ---

-## Updating Camera Animation (Live Reload)
+## Using the Imported Camera

-One of the best features of this USD workflow is **live reloading**.
-You don't need to re-import when you make changes in Maya.

-### To update your camera animation:

-1. **In Maya:** Make your animation changes and re-export to the **same file path** with the export button.

-2. **In Unreal:**
+### Option A: Render with USD Camera (Live-Linked)

+Best for iterative workflows where you're still adjusting the camera in Maya.

-   - Open the **USD Stage Editor** (Window → USD Stage)
+1. Open the imported USD sequence
+2. Add a **Camera Cut track** → set to the imported camera
+3. Add your other animation/subsequences **INTO this sequence**
+4. Render from this sequence

+**Pros:** Camera updates automatically when you reload the USD stage
+**Cons:** Sequence is transient; other content must be added to it (not vice versa)

+### Option B: Convert to Native Unreal

+Best when camera is finalized and you need to use it in existing sequences.

-   - Select your `UsdStageActor` in the level
+1. Select the `UsdStageActor` in the Outliner
-   - Click **Reload** (or right-click → Reload Stage)

-3. Your camera animation updates instantly in Sequencer!

-### Tips for iterative workflow:
-- Keep Maya and Unreal open side-by-side
-- Always export to the same `.usda` file location
-- Use Reload instead of re-importing to preserve your Unreal scene setup
-- The Level Sequence frame range updates automatically with the new animation
+2. Open **USD Stage Editor** → **Actions** → **Import**
+3. This creates a native `CineCameraActor` and a saved Level Sequence

+**Pros:** Can be used in any sequence, fully native Unreal asset
+**Cons:** Loses live USD link; must re-import for updates

 ---